b0o/blender.nvim/README.md

   <a href="https://mit-license.org"><img alt="License: MIT" src="https://img.shields.io/github/license/b0o/blender.nvim?style=flat&color=green"/></a>
 </p>

-Develop Blender add-ons with Neovim.
-Blender.nvim streamlines the development process by providing a seamless integration between Blender and Neovim.
+**Develop Blender add-ons with Neovim.**

+Blender.nvim streamlines the add-on development process by launching Blender directly from Neovim and automatically installing your add-on.
+Then, after you've made some changes to your code and want to reload your add-on, a single command will refresh it without needing to restart Blender.

 > [!NOTE]
 > Blender.nvim is experimental and under active development.